Danr17/k8s_playground/flagger_canaryDep_contour/README.md

 ## Failed rollout

-Try out:
+Trying:

 ```bash
 kubectl -n test set image deployment/podinfo \
 podinfod=stefanprodan/podinfo:3.1.1
 ```

-I guess someting I'm doing wrong.
-Maybe because I'm not using a real domain and hack app.example.com.
+I guess I'm doing something wrong.
+Maybe because I'm not using a real domain and hack the app.example.com.
-However, I may have to revisit it, or try it out with another Service Mesh.
+However, I may have to revisit it, or try it out again, maybe with another Service Mesh.

 ```bash
 $ kubectl -n test describe canary/podinfo